OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

 GeoExt is a JavaScript library that runs in the browser, it combines and enhances the ExtJS framework and OpenLayers library.
 This quick start details the steps to create a rich web application using GeoExt components in less than 200 lines of code.
 We will be using the installed MapServer web services on OSGeoLive a MapServer to supply map layers to the application.
 Completing the steps below will result in the demo GeoExt application at http://localhost/geoext/.

+.. contents:: Contents

-HTML Page
+Create an HTML Page
 ---------

 In this step we will set-up an empty HTML page which will contain the application.

-First create a new HTML file at ``/var/www/html/geoext/demo.html`` using the text editor Leafpad installed on OSGeoLive.
-To ensure you have permissions to save the file open Leafpad from the command line with elevated permissions using the command below:
+We'll use the text editor Leafpad installed on OSGeoLive to create a new HTML file at ``/var/www/html/geoext/demo.html``

+1. Open Leafpad from the command line with elevated permissions (so you can save the file) using the command below:

 .. code-block:: bash

     sudo leafpad

-Next paste in the HTML below.
+2. Next paste in the HTML below.
 This contains links to the ExtJS and OpenLayers JavaScript libraries, and two CSS files used to style ExtJS and OpenLayers components.

 We will use the ``Ext.Loader`` class to load in GeoExt JavaScript source files.
 These are all in the ``src`` folder